 Running Time: 105 minutes

 Based on a 1980 novel of the same name by Veikko Huovinen, the film tells a story of a veteran struggling to stake it out postwar Finland.
-“Dog Nail Clipper” was received positively at the Nordic Film, Festroia and Hamburg Film festival, and won several awards at the Jussi.
+“Dog Nail Clipper” was received positively at the Nordic Film, Festroia as well as Hamburg Film festival and won several awards at the Jussi.
 Internationally, the film was well-received by critics.[source]

 Handsome stud, you.
 Who wouldn’t want to marry the devil?